metamutator/metamutator.github.io/about.markdown

 [jekyll-organization]: https://github.com/jekyll

 _Coming up_ : Brief how-to on setting up your own blog/ custom domain quickly on GitHub Pages.
 It can be confusing.

-#### 2. Individual Data Apps
-Chances are that you've come here after seeing a data-app that Akshay hand-crafted somewhere.
-Each of the sub-sites are their respective GitHub projects, mostly written in Python and hosted in Heroku.

-If you haven't seen any data-app as yet, don't worry.
-You're waay ahead of the curve.
-They're being brewed.